lixuhitsz1997/Supplementary-Codes/README.md

 # RoboticMobilityAnalyzer

 ## Introduction
 This is a collection of ChatGPT-generated code for analyzing the mobility of parallel mechanisms.
-The code repository serves as supplementary material for the paper "A ChatGPT Framework for Mobility Analysis of Parallel Mechanisms."
+The code repository serves as supplementary material for the paper "Large Language Model-Driven Framework for Mobility Analysis of Robotic Mechanisms."

 ## Environment Requirements
 - **Python Version**: 3.12